Spacial/awesome-systools/README.md

 * [A Career Cold Start Algorithm](http://boz.com/articles/career-cold-start.html)
 * [How to say “no” to your boss, your boss’s boss, and even the CEO](https://codewithoutrules.com/2018/08/16/how-to-say-no/)
+* [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills): A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam (2018 Edition).

 # Presentations